koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 Let's move on Number 2.
-The first part includes optional interfaces related to persistence.
+The first part includes optional interfaces for persistence mode.
 If you'd like to impelement your custom renderer as persistence mode, you have to implement these interfaces.
 The persistence mode is a mode to treat its instance as immutable.
-React Native Fabric is a renderer enabling persistence mode.
+React Native Fabric is a renderer using persistence mode.

-The second part is an optional interfaces related to hydration.
+The second part is an optional interfaces for hydration.
 If you'd like to support hydration on your renderer, you have to implement these interfaces.
-ReactDOM.hydrate is implemented by these functions.
+ReactDOM is implemented by these functions.

 I won't talk about Persistence and Hydration mode in this talk.
 So if you are interested in them, please see the host configs of ReactNativeFabric and ReactDOM.